 In theory, it is possible to invade Jerusalem by going down through the Jordan Valley, but you would only do that if you were insane.
 The way is narrow and would cause any large army to be strung out in a rather long, thin line - making it extremely vulnerable to counterattack.
 And, when you reached the point where you need to turn up towards Jerusalem, you'd find yourself fighting the worst uphill battle ever.
 Invading from the west is so much easier.

-The more common path to take when Jerusalem is your target, is to go past Megiddo and through the valley into Wadi Ara.
-Once you’ve done that, you now have access to assembly points in the coastal plain of Israel that would allow you to regroup and prepare for a final assault.
+This is why the most common path for an invasion of Jerusalem is to march past Megiddo and through the valley into Wadi Ara.
+Once you've done that, you now have access to assembly points in the coastal plain of Israel that would allow you to regroup and prepare for a final assault.
 From that point, you can attack Jerusalem from more than one direction.
 You can enter from the west, following the Jerusalem-Tel Aviv highway.
-Or, you could loop around the Jerusalem hills and attack from the south – if you go down to Hebron and then up through Bethlehem.
+Or, you could loop around the Jerusalem hills and attack from the south - if you go down to Hebron and then up through Bethlehem.

 The Battle Of Armageddon Begins At Jerusalem

-The interesting thing is that God doesn’t use such logic.
-He starts at Jerusalem, conquers that first before moving northwards.
+The interesting thing is that God doesn't use such logic when He Returns to rescue the world from the Antichrist.
+He starts at Jerusalem, conquers that first, before moving northwards.
 You can see that in Zechariah 14:4.

 Jesus puts His feet upon the mount of Olives, and it splits right across the middle.
 This retaking of Jerusalem by Jesus causes the army of the Antichrist to gather in Jezreel - along with reinforcements from the rest of the world - to counterattack against...
 (I'm having trouble even saying it) ...God.